SandwichGouda/Data/Data.md

 - This is chaned by editing the `/etc/passwd` file.
 More information at [/etc/passwd](#etcpasswd)
 - You can see a list of all available (and valid) login shells in `/etc/shells`.
 More information et [/etc/shells](#etcshells)
 - `chsh -h, --help`
+- `chsh -R, --root` : Apply changes in the `CHROOT_DIR` directory and use the configuration files from the `CHROOT_DIR` directory.
+- `chsh -s, --shell SHELL` : Specifies the shell.
+Having the command name in PATH does not suffice, you must specify the `path/to/the/desired/shell/binary/file`.
+- If the `-s` option is not selected, `chsh` operates in an interactive fashion, prompting the user with the current login shell.
+Enter the new value to change the shell, or leave the line blank to use the current one.
+The current shell (named "default shell" in the prompt) is displayed between a pair of [ ].
+- The only restriction placed on the login shell is that the command name must be listed in /etc/shells, unless the invoker is the superuser, and then any value may be added.
+- **An account with a restricted login shell may not change her login shell.**
+- For this reason, placing /bin/rsh in /etc/shells is discouraged since accidentally changing to a restricted shell would prevent the user from ever changing her login shell back to its original value!